rpgreview/papersandpaychecks/pnp.md

 The core mechanic of Papers & Paychecks, as per the original cartoon, is a 2d6 die roll to be used in dramatic circumstances, either tactical or strategic.
 This is applied with characteristic and skill bonus plus environment modifiers against a target number which will vary according to the difficulty of the task.
 As Quick Resolution of the target numbers the following table can be used, with Target Numbers equating to the difficulty for "an average person" without modifications from specialist training, and as if negative modifiers for lacking such training existed.
 These target numbers can be used as a "quick and dirty" alternative to the more explicit detailed modifiers used described in chapter 2.
 However a couple of warnings; use one or the other, but not both at the same time, and for The Boss, be consistent.

 > For example, A Boss decides to reserve the detailed calculations in the rules for strategic actions and the quick resolution method for fast, tactical circumstances.
-In a series of unfortunate events our workers find themselves transporting several cages of rats by trolley through a sewer system underneath a campus - however they reach a point where it the only way across is a c3m standing jump with a caged rat in a wet and dark environment, a difficulty that The Boss quickly decides is "Tough".
-The next character that attemps the same jump should also have the same difficulty - and as it should be in the future.
+In a series of unfortunate events our workers find themselves transporting several cages of rats by trolley through a sewer system underneath a campus - however they reach a point where it the only way across is a 3 m standing jump with a caged rat in a wet and dark environment, a difficulty that The Boss quickly decides is "Tough".
+The next character that attempts the same jump should also have the same difficulty - and as it should be in the future.
 Don't forget it!

 | Difficulty		| Rating	|
 |-----------------------|---------------|